Sharon Urias, Esq.

 These lawsuits and legal entanglements demonstrate that, 1) graffiti and street artists appear to have viable copyrights in their work, even when it is done in a public forum without the permission of property owners, and 2) businesses who reproduce those works or use them in advertising and marketing campaigns need to look closely at whether clearances are warranted prior to use.

-If you are an artist concerned that your work has been subjected to copyright infringement, or if you are a business or entrepreneur considering reproducing or using graffiti, street art, or murals, we at Urias Law Offices can assist with addressing your copyright concerns and needs.
+If you are an artist concerned that your work has been subjected to copyright infringement, or if you are a business or entrepreneur considering reproducing or using graffiti, street art, or murals, Sharon Urias can assist with addressing your copyright concerns and needs.

 About Greenspoon Marder